SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/processing-rules/index.md

 ---
 title: Processing Rules for OpenTelemetry (Beta)
-description: Use Sumo Logic processing rules for opentelemetry agent with OTRM source template
+description: Use Sumo Logic processing rules for an OpenTelemetry agent with an OpenTelemetry remote management (OTRM) source template.
 ---
 <head>
   <meta name="robots" content="noindex" />